 Consultation: The implant process begins with a consultation with Dr. Slepchik, who performs a full oral exam and takes x-rays and a CT scan to determine your jawbone mass.
 He will refer you to the oral surgeon who works with him to do the dental implant surgery.

 Placement: Next, the titanium implant is placed into the hole formerly occupied by the tooth root by the oral surgeon.
 The implant is shaped like a screw and is inserted.

 Osseo-integration: Now the patient waits three to six months as the jawbone naturally grows around and accepts the titanium implant.

-Abutment: When the jawbone has fully grown around the implant, a small metal post, called an abutment, is attached to the implant and the gum tissue is allowed to heal for around six weeks.
+Abutment: When the jawbone has fully grown around the implant, a small metal post, called an abutment, is attached to the implant and the gum tissue is allowed to heal for approximately six weeks.

-Placing the crown: After all healing has taken place, you return to our office to prepare your crown , crowns or bridge.
+Placing the crown: After all the healing has taken place, you return to our office to prepare your crown, crowns or bridge.
 The final step is to place a custom-made porcelain crown onto the abutment.
 The crown is made to match the colour and shape of the surrounding teeth so, once placed, it fits in perfectly.

 Dental Implants Before & After

 Why should I replace a missing tooth with an implant?

-People sometimes opt to not replace a missing tooth, but Dr. Slepchik advises against this for a variety of reasons:
+Patients sometimes choose not replace a missing tooth, but Dr. Slepchik advises against this for a variety of reasons;

 - Teeth need pressure on each side from adjacent teeth; otherwise they move.
 This is what happens with a missing tooth, as the adjacent teeth slide over to fill the gap.